micahcochran/Geospatial-Python-Packages-for-OSGeo4W/README.md

 - rtree
    - requires libspatialindex which can be installed through `setup`

-Please submit your pull request to.
+Please submit your pull request to improve this document.

 Questions/Improvements
 ======================